darkorsa/shop/README.md

 ##### Other formatters

-One can use other formatters shipped with [Money for PHP](http://moneyphp.org/en/stable) library or write own custom formmatter
+One can use other formatters shipped with [Money for PHP](http://moneyphp.org/en/stable) library or write own custom formmatter.

 ``` php
 use Money\Currencies\ISOCurrencies;